 2. Como Park Zoo & Conservatory

-Como Park is one of the last free zoos in the U.S. and hosts guests 365 days a year.
-And this ain’t no petting zoo – you can get a bird’s eye view of giraffes, polar bears, penguins, tigers, zebras and more.
+Como Zoo is one of the last free zoos in the U.S. and hosts guests 365 days a year.
+You can get a bird’s eye view of giraffes, polar bears, penguins, tigers, zebras and more.
 The zoo also features phenomenal gardens for plant lovers, including a fern room and picturesque sunken garden with seasonal floral shows.

 3. Cathedral of St. Paul

-Serving 200 parishes in the area, you can take in more than a mass at the Cathedral of St. Paul.
+You can take in more than a mass at the Cathedral of St. Paul.
 Amazing architecture is on display all the time – walls finished in Italian marble, a stunning gold-leaf dome, 24 stained glass windows and an organ dating back to 1927.
-Lovers of both the faith and good design can find something to marvel at.

 Spend time together without spending a lot of money.
 At Gamezenter, you can meet up to play more than 150 board games.
 Table time is free, and there are food options, coffee and cocktails available for purchase.
 If you like the games you try, feel free to buy one and take it home for more fun.